jenni-westoby/Julia_GPU_examples/docs/src/Streaming.md

 # References

-The data streaming and analysis example above was based on code taken from here: https://github.com/JuliaGPU/CUDAdrv.jl/tree/master/examples
+The data streaming and analysis example above was based on code taken from [here](https://github.com/JuliaGPU/CUDAdrv.jl/tree/master/examples).